vanheeringen-lab/genomepy_manuscript/manuscript.md

 ## Features of genomepy
 The key features of genomepy are 1) providing an overview of available assemblies with the `search` function,
-2) download and processing of a selected assembly, with the `install` function and 3) utilizing assembly data using the Python API.
+2) download and processing of a selected assembly, with the `install` function and 3) using assembly data through the Python API.

 The `search` function queries the databases of GENCODE, Ensembl, UCSC and NCBI (caching the metadata), for text, taxonomy identifiers or assembly accession identifiers.
 The input type is automatically recognized and used to find assemblies that have the text in the genome names or various description fields,